gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Move `Platform` and `ToolChain` out of the native packages into base packages.
 - Use a consistent DSL for declaring the target platforms of all platform aware component types.
 - Replace or reuse `platforms` container.
+- Add factory methods for common platforms to match those used for the Java runtime.
 - Mention breaking change in release notes.

 #### Open issues